nemo-cluster/nemo-cluster.github.io/nemo/access.md

 ---
-title: Access to NEMO
+title: Access to NEMO2
 toc: true
 ---

-# Access to NEMO
+# Access to NEMO2

-For access to NEMO, you'll need a bwForCluster entitlement (legal requirement) an associated Rechenvorhaben and the registration to the NEMO service.
+For access to NEMO2, you'll need a bwForCluster entitlement (legal requirement) an associated Rechenvorhaben and the registration to the NEMO2 service.

 <article class="message is-warning">
   <div class="message-header">